rjurney/enron-avro/README.md

 With our data in Avro format, we'll be able to more easily access email as documents to analyze both their structured and unstructured components with whatever tools we prefer.

-### Dumping MySQL
+### Dumping MySQL to Tab-Delimited

-We can run that same query to dump the results as TSV, or "Tab Separated Value."
-MySQL's mysql client allows us to dump a query as TSV using the -e and -B options. -e executes a supplied query, and -B gives tab-delimited output.
-For simplicity's sake, we'll dump this data in more than one query.
+Now that we're comfortable with our data, lets query it for export.

-Get the message and its sender:
+1) Get the message and its sender:

     mysql> select m.smtpid as message_id, m.messagedt as date, s.email as from_address, s.name as from_name, m.subject as subject, b.body as body from messages m join people s on m.senderid=s.personid join bodies b on m.messageid=b.messageid limit 10;

     +----------------------+---------------------+----------------------+----------------------+----------------------+----------------------+
     | message_id           | date                | from_address         | from_name            | subject              | body                 |
     +----------------------+---------------------+----------------------+----------------------+----------------------+----------------------+